 Your sightseeing will include The Old Spice Market – The Rahba Kedima, which is a colorful market filled with a wide array of spices from Cumin, Cinnamon, Saffron, Dried Pepper and more.
 Then on to the ruined 16th century El Badii Palace, dating back from the time of the sultan Ahmad al-Mansour (1578-1603).
-Afterwards, visit the El Badii Palace in Marrakech, a beautiful building and an excellent example of Eastern Architecture from the 19th century that represents trends and standards of the wealthy who lived at that time.
+Afterward, visit the El Badii Palace in Marrakech, a beautiful building and an excellent example of Eastern Architecture from the 19th century that represents trends and standards of the wealthy who lived at that time.
 It was built for Ahmed Ibn Moussa between 1894 and 1900 in the Alawi style that was popular at the time.
 Visit the 12th century Koutoubia Mosque and its influential minaret along with its gardens.
 The largest mosque in Marrakech, Morocco.
-Walk through the labyrinth like streets and alleys of Djemma El Fna Square, the city’s main square, home to a multitude of street-artists, stalls of dried fruit and freshly pressed orange juice.
+Walk through the labyrinth-like streets and alleys of Djemma El Fna Square, the city’s main square, home to a multitude of street artists, stalls of dried fruit, and freshly pressed orange juice.
 The numerous small restaurants that take over its center from the early evening contribute to the scent of its surroundings.

 In 1960, Medersa Ben Youssef was transformed into a museum and, since its renovation in 1999, it is one of the most popular sites in Marrakech.
 The bronze doorway at the entrance of the college, adorned with beautiful cedar wood and mosaic carvings, is an impressive masterpiece of its time.
 Visit the Jewish Mellah – Founded in 1558 by Moulay Abdallah, the Mellah district was designated as the Jewish quarter in Marrakech.
-The sultan at that the time offered this little piece of security for Jews who were escaping to the country.
+The sultan at that time offered this little piece of security for Jews who were escaping to the country.
 Now the Mellah is almost completely Muslim but there are approximately 250 Jews still living in Marrakech, and most live outside the medina.
 La Sultana Marrakech – Prestige Deluxe Room (B)

 Day 3: Marrakech

 Today you will start your journey of discovering the Atlas Mountains.
-You are transferred to the breath-taking Atlas Mountains.
+You are transferred to the breathtaking Atlas Mountains.
 Along the way enjoy the stunning views of the countryside and experience traditional Berber culture along the way.
 Take a one-hour hike, then head for a special encounter, which offers a true insight into the Berber way of life.

 Mohamed welcomes you to his humble house.
 You will meet his family and learn about their way of living.
 You will enjoy a mint tea break and a delightful Berber bread, and an enriching human exchange at the same time with Mohamed and the guide.
-Then you enjoy a lunch at the Richard Bronson’s house and return back to Marrakech.
+Then you enjoy lunch at the Richard Branson’s house and return back to Marrakech.
 La Sultana Marrakech – Prestige Deluxe Room (B,L)

 Day 4: Marrakech / Ouarzazate / Skoura

 Today, you leave Marrakech and travel through picturesque villages, passing travelers going from one village to the next on foot or by mule.
 Admire the lush green of eucalyptus trees contrasting the red hue of rocky hills.
-You notice the exotic smell of “chwaya”, grilled meat or Berber tagine beautifully displayed with a tomato on the top.
+You notice the exotic smell of “chwaya”, grilled meat, or Berber tagine beautifully displayed with a tomato on the top.